Slowly wandering my way everywhere

 Stopping to enjoy the view and the small waterfall by the road.
 Hello dirt pile wall, goodbye helmet.

-We don’t talk about the helmet.
+I don’t talk about the helmet.

 4. Pack Light and Carry a Chain